 More and more companies are using SMS to communicate with their customers because customers prefer SMS over other forms of communication.

-Some companies use SMS for two-factor authentication, which is a popular way to help confirm a customer possesses the phone number they signed up for a service with.
+Some companies use SMS for two-factor authentication: a popular way to help confirm a customer possesses the phone number they signed up for a service with.

-Companies also use SMS to send marketing messages.
-With a 98% open rate, SMS messages are one of the most effective ways to keep customers updated about the status of their order, sales, and any other essential things customers need to know.
-SMS messages also are read quickly: 90% of all text messages are read within three seconds, which means SMS is perfect for things like flash sales.
+Companies also use SMS for mobile marketing.
+With a 98% open rate, they are one of the most effective ways to keep customers updated about the status of their order, sales, and any other essential things customers need to know.
+SMS messages also are read quickly: 90% of all text messages are read within three seconds, which means SMS marketing is perfect for things like flash sales.

-Some companies also use SMS for customer service.
-For example, many hotels are adopting SMS as a way to better communicate with their guests.
+Some companies also use them for customer service.
+For example, many hotels are creating text messaging systems to better communicate with their guests.

-Another use case for SMS messages is alerts and reminders.
-For example, hair salons often remind customers about their upcoming appointments using SMS messages, and banks send alerts via SMS when they think a customer’s card might be compromised.
+Another use case for text messages is alerts and reminders.
+For example, hair salons often remind customers about their upcoming appointments using text messages, and banks send alerts via SMS when they think a customer’s card might be compromised.